-Gum disease describes swelling, soreness or infection of the tissues supporting the teeth.
+Gum disease is described as swelling, soreness or infection of the tissues supporting the teeth.
 There are two main forms of gum disease: gingivitis and periodontal disease.

-Unfortunately, gum disease progresses painlessly on the whole so that you do notice the damage it is doing.
+Unfortunately, gum disease does not usually cause pain as it gets worse so you do not notice the damage it is doing.
 However, the bacteria are sometimes more active and this makes your gums sore.
 This can lead to gum abscesses, and pus may ooze from around the teeth.
 Over a number of years, the bone supporting the teeth can be lost.
-If the disease is left untreated for a long time, treatment can become more difficult.
+If the disease is left untreated for a long time, treatment can be more difficult.

-The first thing to do is visit your dentist for a thorough check-up of your teeth and gums.
-The dentist can measure the 'cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
+The first thing to do is visit your dental team for a thorough check-up of your teeth and gums.
+They will measure the 'cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
 X-rays may also be needed to see the amount of bone that has been lost.
 This assessment is very important, so the correct treatment can be prescribed for you.

-Your dentist will clean your teeth thoroughly to remove the scale.
-You'll also be shown how to remove plaque successfully yourself, cleaning all surfaces of your teeth thoroughly and effectively.
+Your dental team will remove all plaque and tartar from your teeth.
+You will also be shown how to remove plaque successfully yourself, cleaning all the surfaces of your teeth thoroughly and effectively.
 This may take a number of sessions with the dental team.
 A good oral care routine at home with brushing and interdental cleaning is the most important thing you can do to help prevent gum disease getting worse.

-Once your teeth are clean, your dentist may decide to carry out further cleaning of the roots of the teeth, to make sure that the last pockets of bacteria are removed.
-This is known as root planing.
+Once your teeth are clean, your dental team may need to treat the roots of the teeth to make sure that the last pockets of bacteria are removed.
+This is called ‘root planing'.
 You'll probably need the treatment area to be numbed before anything is done.
 Afterwards, you may feel some discomfort for up to 48 hours.